mcdermg/AnsibleProxmox/README.md

 ## Playbook

-The playbook is currently split into 3 roles:
+The playbook is currently split into different roles:

 - update
+- ssh
+- nfs
 - containers
 - vms